Stakeholders, Sustainable Development Policies and the Coal Mining Industry

 Perspectives from Europe and the Commonwealth of Independent States

-This book identifies the impact of internal and external stakeholders on the implementation of sustainable development policies in the coal mining sector in Europe and Commonwealth Of Independent States.
+This book identifies the impact of internal and external stakeholders on the implementation of sustainable development policies in the coal mining sector in Europe and the Commonwealth of Independent States.

 This book will be of great interest to students and scholars of the extractive industries, natural resource management and policy and sustainable development.